GiGurra/kdump/winter-project.md

   types by explicitly writing them out on my helper variables, not relying on IDE's type inference)
 * overall enjoyment: 8/10 (while probably not as productive as Go out of the box, it does have its charm and I dont think I have ever felt so sure about my application doing the right thing as in Rust * once the app compiled.
-And the "Clippy" linter is awesome for improving your code style and quality!
-And don't forget.)
+And the "Clippy" linter is awesome for improving your code style and quality!)

 ## [Scala/jvm base](https://github.com/gigurra/kdump/tree/use-scala)